MiguelSombrero/skill-em-all/documentation/features.md

     WHERE Skill.id = 'id'
     ORDER BY Experience.experience DESC

+If it is, all experiences related to that skill is updated

+    UPDATE Experience
+    SET experience = 'experience'
+    WHERE Experience.skill_id = 'skill_id'

+## User can remove skills

+### Queries

-If so, Skill and related experiences is deleted from db
+First skill is queried by id as in update skill user story.
+After that, skill and related experiences is deleted from db

     DELETE FROM skill
     WHERE skill.id = ?